jopamo/wget/docs/design-principles.md

 # Design Principles and Best Practices

-To keep the implementation robust and fully asynchronous, follow these rules:
+These principles guide the **IMPLEMENTED** async architecture and ensure robust, fully asynchronous operation:

 ## No Blocking Calls